sjsivert/sjsivert/apps/docs/src/routes/docs/[...5]other/[...4]about/+page.md

 The purpose is twofold:

 1. Provide documentation for the packages, apps, and the [template repo itself](https://github.com/makingwaves/sanity-next-component-template-repo).
-2. Proved a demo setup for a documentation project.
+2. Provide a demo setup for a documentation project.

 :::admonition type="info"
 This documentation is build using [KitDocs](https://kit-docs.svelteness.dev), which is a theme and a setup on top of SvelteKit.